hvwaldow/SwissGrid/README.md

 Coordinate transformations involving the Swiss reference frames are not terribly well covered in many standard GIS tools and libraries.
-Here I aim at making available some Python code, which is supposed to help speed-up people's coordinate transformation tasks.
+I aim at making available some Python code that is supposed to help speed-up people's coordinate transformation tasks.